Planning a Disney World vacation is a big undertaking!

 While Shades of Green’s standard prices are the same every day of the year, Disney’s pricing year is divided into many different price seasons.

-Disney rates shown are plus tax with the full Disney Armed Forces Salute room discount applied. there is no tax on Shades of Green’s rates.
+Disney rates shown are plus tax with the full Disney Armed Forces Salute room discount applied.
+There is no tax on Shades of Green’s rates.

 Shades of Green’s rates go up on 1 October with the next fiscal year’s rates.